Train to Teach with Leeds Beckett University

 Step One: Choosing your age phase and/or subject

 The first decision you need to make is what age you would like to train to teach.
-We offer three courses which allow you to train to teach as a Primary School Teacher:
+We offer four courses which allow you to train to teach as a Primary School Teacher:

 - 3-7 age group: PGCE Primary Education (3-7) with recommendation for QTS